-- CDP Climate Change Requests information on climate risks and low carbon opportunities from the world's largest companies and encourages them to take action to reduce their Green House Gas emissions. - CDP Water Asks companies to provide data about their efforts to manage and govern freshwater resources. - CDP- Forests Asks companies to provide data on their efforts to stop deforestation
+- CDP Climate Change Requests information on climate risks and low carbon opportunities from the world's largest companies and encourages them to take action to reduce their Green House Gas emissions. - CDP Water Asks companies to provide data about their efforts to manage and govern freshwater resources. - CDP Forests Asks companies to provide data on their efforts to stop deforestation. - CDP Non-Disclosure Campaign Targets those companies that continually decline to disclose and offers a tangible process in which they can contribute to broadening the coverage of environmental data.

-Climate Action 100+ was launched in December 2017 and has the support of 700 investors representing \$68 trillion in assets.
+Climate Action 100+ was launched in December 2017 and has the support of 700 investors representing US\$68 trillion in assets.
 Entities backing the project include many of the UK's local authority schemes, and some of the most influential Australian, Canadian and US public pension funds.
 Co-ordinators include the Institutional Investors Group on Climate Change (IIGCC), and Principles for Responsible Investment (PRI).
 The initiative uses carbon mapping data to target the worst climate offenders directly, to curb their emissions, improve climate governance and strengthen disclosure.
 Engagement is focused on 167 companies who have a major role to play in the transition to a net-zero emissions economy with the goal of cutting their global emissions by 80 per cent by 2050.